eagerterrier/MimeTypes-Link-Icons/readme.txt

 = Requirements =

-Since version 3.0, the plugin now requires PHP5.2+ and WP 3.5+
+Since version 3.0, the plugin now requires PHP5.2+ and WP 3.5+.
+The PHP filter extension needs to be enabled as well.

 = Need more ? =